solid-sinusoid/gym-gz/docs/sphinx/installation/support_policy.rst

 Support policy
 ==============

-**gym-ignition** is an hybrid C++ and Python project and it requires finding in the system updated compile and runtime dependencies, depending on the installation type you select.
+**gym-gz** is an hybrid C++ and Python project and it requires finding in the system updated compile and runtime dependencies, depending on the installation type you select.

 The project mostly supports all the major operating systems.